 In this reporting time period (Aug.
 18-Nov.
-15, 2022), the Council published 12 press releases; 3 on the Science and Statistical Committee meeting, 7 on the 192nd Council meeting, and 2 on recent publications.
+15, 2022), the Council published five press releases; three on the Science and Statistical Committee meeting and two on the 192nd Council meeting.

 The Council received four media requests, including two on the recently published paper in Science on spillover benefits from the Papahānaumokuākea Marine National Monument and two on the Council's public meetings on potential fishing regulations in the NWHI MEA.